How KYC and ID verification technology can improve the customer experience

 As a priority, customers expect a complete digital experience for banking.
 Their journey needs to utilize the channel of their choice (e.g. mobile).
 Not only that, the process should be in real-time with instant approvals and instant access.
 Add to this a heightened requirement for security and it’s clear why evolution was inevitable.

 Benefits of using ID verification technology for KYC

 So how does KYC and ID verification technology help the customer journey?

 Biometric verification allows onboarding and compliance checks to be conducted simultaneously and conveniently.
 Customers are able to upload images of their ID which are then verified biometrically against a selfie.
 Results are available in minutes, meaning nearly instant onboarding and for financial institutions, a quicker realisation of revenues.

 By offering a digital onboarding experience, the customer user journey becomes frictionless and goes hand in hand with other KYC checks.
-Where once there may have been a number of steps required, new ID technology reduces these and allows the customer to utilise the channel of their choice.
+Where once there may have been a number of steps required, new ID technology reduces these and allows the customer to utilize the channel of their choice.

 New biometric technology focuses on the reduction in ID fraud and is the most secure option currently available.
 Biometrics are tricky to replicate and their very nature makes them difficult to bypass.
 This is in stark contrast to ID documents which are easily replicated.

 Keystroke errors impair the onboarding process and result in many customers being rejected.
 ID technology reduces these errors and allows for straight through processing of customers.

 Encompass has integrated with global electronic identity verification providers to enable customers to fully automate KYC and ID verification as part of the KYC processes.
 Advanced imaging algorithms allow customers to authenticate an official identity document and conduct biometric checks.